L0rable/teeny-tiny-compiler-java/README.md

 - Indentation

 ## Future features
 There are a bunch that are list on [last part](https://austinhenley.com/blog/teenytinycompiler3.html) of the tutorial article.
-I would like to focus on Testing through Unit Tests, Integration and End-to-End Tests.
 <br>

 ## Sample Code